Motorcycle accident lawyers in Bridgeport CT

-Motorcycles are a popular mode of transportation for many people especially in the warm weather.
+Motorcycles are a popular mode of transportation for many people, especially in warm weather.
 Although it allows for a certain degree of freedom, there are unique risks associated with riding a motorcycle.
 A person riding a motorcycle, as opposed to being in a motor vehicle, is statistically more likely to be injured or die in a traffic accident even while obeying all traffic laws.

 In the State of Connecticut, in order to operate a motorcycle, a person must have a motorcycle license per Connecticut General Statutes §14-40a.